 Faculty & Staff e-Newsletter

-This monthly e-newsletter serves as a means to share good news, important updates, upcoming events and more to all School of Public Affairs faculty and staff.
-Faculty are invited to submit content targeted to faculty and staff at any time to email@example.com.
+This monthly e-newsletter serves as a means to share good news, important updates, upcoming events, and more to all School of Public Affairs faculty and staff.
+Each month, faculty and staff are invited to submit content for the newsletter.

-This e-newsletter serves as a means to share good news, important updates, upcoming events and more to all School of Public Affairs students.
+This monthly e-newsletter serves as a means to share good news, important updates, upcoming events, and more to all School of Public Affairs students.
 The newsletter also serves as a student retention tool, by providing an opportunity to reinforce important messages and calls to action that are critical to student success and retention.
-The newsletter is sent on a monthly basis from August to May each year.
-Faculty are invited to submit content targeted to students at any time to firstname.lastname@example.org.
+Each month, faculty and staff are invited to submit content for the newsletter.

 School of Public Affairs Social Media Accounts